Kern County Scottish Society presents.... 20th Annual Scottish Games & Gathering.

 include your family member in the Memoriam

 Opening ceremonies start at noon.
-March of the Clans, the Marching Pipe and Drum Competitors, The Queen and Her Court, and a very special Honorary Chieftain of the Day, Mayor Harvey L. Hall.
+March of the Clans, the Marching Pipe and Drum Competitors, The Queen and Her Court, and a very special Honorary Chieftain of the Day, (2014 Chieftain was Mayor Harvey L. Hall).

 Don't forget to try a Banger at the Kern County Scottish Society Banger Booth and try a little scotch tasting in Building 3.
 If you've never tried scotch, this is your chance to hone your taste for this nectar of the Gods.